hpgavin/HPGdaac/README.md

 When the user chooses to retain the *digitized data file*, **HPGdaac** creates or appends a Gnuplot script called `plotall.sh` and an executable shell script file called `scaleall.sh` .
-Running Gnuplot script `plotall.sh` from within Gnuplot plots the digitized data files.
+Running `load 'plotall.sh'` from within Gnuplot plots the digitized data files.
 Running shell script `scaleall.sh` scales, de-clips, detrends, and smooths the digitized data in a group of *digitized data files*.

 ### Digitized data file header and format

-Every data file created by **HPGdaac** has a standard twelve-line header and columns of space delimited data in units of least significant bit (LSB).
+Every data file created by **HPGdaac** contains a standard twelve-line header and columns of space delimited integer-valued data in units of least significant bit (LSB).
 The WaveShare HPADDA board implements a (8 channel, 24 bit) ADS1256 analog-to-digital converter.
 A voltage value of 0 corresponds to a digital value of 0 and a voltage value equal to the measurement range  corresponds to a digital value of (2<sup>23</sup>-1) (8388607).
 The digitized voltage increment for a five volt measuring range is 5/(2<sup>23</sup>-1), about 0.6 micro-volts.